vinid/webiste-back/content/event/fantastic-embeddings-and-how-to-align-them/index.md

 ---
-title: "Fantastic Embeddings and How to Align Them: Zero-Shot Inference in a Multi-Shop Scenario"
+title: "Talk: Fantastic Embeddings and How to Align Them"

 event: SIGIR#Ecom